 Cheltenham Ladies’ College (CLC) students have been volunteering at St. Hilda’s East for many years now in various capacities.
 Typically, CLC students volunteer during school holidays from a few days to several weeks.

 CLC students have been involved in a wide range of projects including assisting with days trips’, helping in the crèche, organising activities such as quizzes and arts sessions.
 The Youth Project and Older People’s Project are among our services that have benefits from the girls’ involvement.

-If you are at CLC and would like to volunteer at St. Hilda’s, please contact us by email or telephone 020 7739 8066.
+If you are at CLC and would like to volunteer at St. Hilda’s East, please contact us by email or telephone 020 7739 8066.

 We also host international volunteers

 St. Hilda’s East has worked in partnership with Winant Clayton Volunteering for over 20 years.
 A volunteer has been placed every summer with us for 10 weeks and this has proved to be a fruitful and enriching experience for both the volunteer and St. Hilda’s projects.
 Volunteers are supported with accommodation through WCV and volunteer at St. Hilda’s on a full-time basis during their placement supporting the Older People’s Project.